Chaos;Head: Plot

 Takumi learns that he himself is a projected delusion with fabricated memories: a copy created by Shogun, who is the original Takumi.
 His sister Nanami is held in the location of the real Noah II, where she is made to awaken as a Gigalomaniac and obtain a DI-sword.
 Rimi – also a Gigalomaniac – tries to save her, but is attacked by Norose and taken prisoner in Nanami's stead.
 Shogun again meets with Takumi to tell him that he had intended to stop Nozomi from taking over humanity with Noah II, but that his body – aged from disease and overuse of Gigalomaniac powers – hindered him, prompting him to create Takumi to do it in his stead.
 Takumi obtains a DI-sword, and destroys the transmitters, revealing the nurse Hazuki to be the New Gen killer in the process by reading her memories and projecting them onto the screens on the buildings.
-An earthquake occurs, destroying much of Shibuya; Takumi rescues the other Gigalomaniacs from the destruction, and continues to the location of Noah II.
+She stabs and kills herself with a scalpel, after which an earthquake occurs, destroying much of Shibuya; Takumi rescues the other Gigalomaniacs from the destruction.
+While doing so, he is attacked by Mamoru Suwa, who pins Takumi to the wall with the same stakes used in the New Gen murder he witnessed.
+While on the verge of death, Takumi switches places with Suwa by projecting a delusion and "real-booting" it.
+He then continues to the location of Noah II.
 He fights Norose, but Noah II overwhelms him with delusions; he reaffirms his existence with the help of the other Gigalomaniacs' delusion synchronization, and destroys Norose and Noah II with his DI-sword.
 Lying in the ruins of Shibuya, depending on what the player chooses during the synchronization, he either gives up his life along with the dying Shogun's (in the "A" route), or stays alive with Rimi (the "AA" route).
 In Chaos;Head Noah, players are locked onto the "Silent Sky" route the first time they play the game – similar to the original's "A" route – and it also features additional routes dedicated to the female main cast.
 All of these routes must be completed in order to unlock the "Blue Sky" route, which is similar to the original's "AA" route.